AMReX-Astro/Castro/sphinx_docs/source/coding_conventions.rst

 Documentation
 =============

-A routines should use Doxygen style comments.
+C++ routines should use Doxygen style comments.

 * C++ functions should be documented in the header file using the style: